springlong/Sublime-wxapp/README.md

 - Git

-Git clone this repository to Sublime Packages Path
+Git clone this repository to Sublime Packages Path.

 - Zip

-Download zip and unzip to Sublime Packages Path
+Download zip and unzip to Sublime Packages Path.

 ## Setting